TOAST-DOCS/WEB-Firewall/en/console-guide-self-penta.md

 ![webfirewall_public_en_console-guide-self-penta_04_241115.png](https://static.toastoven.net/prod_web_firewall/Penta/public/en/webfirewall_public_en_console-guide-self-penta_04_241115.png)

-1. Select the WEB Firewall instance from the instance list.
+1. Select the Web Firewall instance from the instance list.
 2. Delete the instance by clicking the '...' button and selecting **'Delete Instance'**.

 > [Caution]
 > * When configuring a web firewall, traffic goes through the web firewall, and service failure may occur if the instance is deleted while in use.
-> * Ensure associated services are carefully reviewed before deleting a WEB Firewall instance.
+> * Ensure associated services are carefully reviewed before deleting a Web Firewall instance.

 ## Detailed Procedure for Creating a Web Firewall Instance
 This guide provides detailed procedures to reference when creating a web firewall instance.